justjohnd/workflow/README.md

 ### Setting up a new Droplet (Digital Ocean)

+1. Log in and from dashboard go to Droplets -> Create
+- Click on the Marketplace tab and select Wordpress.
+- Choose the number of droplets you wish, and name them.
+- If you already have an SSH key created, select it for use.
+Otherwise create a new SSH key.
+You will use this private key to set up your SSH portal (if it hasn't been set up already).
+Use puttyGen to generate a private key for SSH access.
+- Create droplets
-1. Log in and from dashboard go to Marketplace.
-Select Wordpress Create Droplet.
-Connect your domain and check the DNS records point to the new IP address.
+2. If you want to connect a domain, make sure the DNS records point to the new droplet IP address.
 You should have A records for both my-site.com and www.my-site.com.
-2. With puttyGen, generate a private key for SSH access.
-3. Select your image, location, plan, and SSH key.
-Use your private key to set up SSH.
-4. Enter droplet IP address into other browser window, and confirm the IP address is live.
+3. Enter droplet IP address into other browser window, and confirm the IP address is live.
+(It give you a prompt to continue configuration in SSH.)
-5. Open a puTTY session, and enter your IP address.
+4. Load a puTTy session, but before doing so, confirm your IP address is correct.
 Make sure that there is a path to the private key, under SSH -> Auth.
 Make sure under Data that user is set to root.
+5. Once logged in to the SSH, continue with Wordpress configuration.
+Enter domain (ex. `my-site.com`), email, username, password, site title.
+6. Set up LetsEncrypt for get SSL for site.
-It make take 12 up to 12 hours to be visible.
+7. It make take 12 up to 12 hours for the site to be visible.
 Clear cache and reload the site

+**Notes**
-6. Log back in to SSH to set up SSL for your domains with the following:
-   <code>certbot --apache -d my-site.com -d www.my-site.com</code>
+- SSL can also be set up manually with the following: <code>certbot --apache -d my-site.com -d www.my-site.com</code>

-To add an SSH key first open puTTY Key Generator, set passphrase, and generate key.
+- To add an SSH key first open puTTY Key Generator, set passphrase, and generate key.
 Note you will use this passphrase any time you also use the key.

 ### Set up SSL Certificate (Digital Ocean)